Menu

 • Due to its size, Monaco doesn’t have an airport, but it does have heliports.
 You can take a helicopter from the heliport to the Nice airport within a few minutes.

-• The natives of Monaco are in the minority here, one 1/5 of the population.
-The largest population in Monaco is the French, followed by Italian and British.
+• Monaco’s natives are a minority, accounting for 1/5 of the population.
+The largest population in Monaco is the French, followed by Italians and British.

 • Monaco is a premier tourist destination and recreation center.